 With the development of optical lattices and atom chip traps, quasi-one-dimensional cold atom systems have been realized by tightly confining the particle's motion in two directions to zero-point oscillation \cite{Bloch,DSWeiss,DSWeiss05}.
-Meanwhile, using the Feshbach resonance or by tuning of the effective mass of particles moving in a periodic potential \cite{Bloch,JLRoberts}, the inter-particle scattering length can be tuned to almost any desired value.
+Meanwhile, by using the Feshbach resonance or tuning the effective mass of particles moving in a periodic potential \cite{Bloch,JLRoberts}, the inter-particle scattering length can be tuned to almost any value desired.
 These progresses have led to experimental realizations of the one-dimensional (1D) exactly solvable model that describes an interacting Bose gas \cite{Girardeau60,Lieb1,Lieb2,Girardeau65}.

 At very low temperatures and densities, a 1D Bose gas is expected to behave as a gas of impenetrable particles known as hard-core bosons \cite{MOlshanii98,DSPetrov00,MOlshanii01}.
-In particular, two recent experiments successfully achieved the required so-called Tonks-Girardeau (TG) regime and made the TG gas a physical reality \cite{Bloch,DSWeiss}.
+In particular, two recent experiments successfully achieved the so-called Tonks-Girardeau (TG) regime and made the TG gas a physical reality \cite{Bloch,DSWeiss}.
 Physically, a TG gas is defined to be a 1D strongly correlated quantum gas consisting of bosons with hardcore interaction.
-This model of a 1D gas was first proposed by Tonks in 1936 \cite{Tonks}.
-As a milestone development to the model, Girardeau solved the model exactly by the famous Bose-Fermi mapping theorem \cite{Girardeau60,Girardeau65,Girardeau05}, where the TG gas can be mapped to a spinless free fermion gas.
+This model of a 1D Bose gas was first proposed by Tonks in 1936 \cite{Tonks}.
+As a milestone development to the model, Girardeau solved the model exactly by the famous Bose-Fermi mapping \cite{Girardeau60,Girardeau65,Girardeau05}, where the TG gas has been mapped to a spinless free fermion gas.
 Recently, it was found that the above case is just a special case of a general mapping theorem between bosons and fermions in one dimension, where the particles can interact with finite strength \cite{TCheon,BEGranger}.